orionoiro/path_searcher/README.md

+I made this repository and a simple graph traversal program mainly for testing ci.

 [![Build Status](https://travis-ci.org/orionoiro/path_searcher.svg?branch=master)](https://travis-ci.org/orionoiro/path_searcher)

   Using a data from map in .txt file.
 Each entry in the map file consists of the following four positive integers, separated by a blank space: